 Begin with the chocolate layer by breaking up the chocolate and placing it in a small basin along with the rum.

 Then fit the basin over a pan containing about 1 inch (2.5 cm) barely simmering water; it's important that the basin doesn't come into contact with the water.
 As soon as the chocolate has melted, remove it from the heat and beat in the egg yolks.
 Then, using a clean whisk, beat the egg white to the soft peak stage and fold it carefully into the chocolate.
-You can watch How to Separate Eggs and How to Whisk Egg Whites in our Cookery School Videos on this page.
+To watch How to Separate Eggs, click on the recipe image.
+How to Whisk Egg Whites is also on this page.
 Now spoon an equal quantity of the chocolate mixture into each little pudding basin.
 This, when it's turned out, will be the top layer.
 Now place the containers in the freezer (I always put them in a Swiss-roll tin for easy management) and leave them to freeze for about 1 hour.

 Meanwhile, make the centre by emptying the contents of the first tin of chestnut purée into a small basin.
 Beat it with a fork to even it and soften it up a bit, then in another bowl whisk the double cream until it's thickened but floppy; it's very important not to overdo it.
 Now fold the cream into the chestnut purée thoroughly and evenly until all the marbling has disappeared.
 Next, wash the whisk in warm soapy water to remove all traces of grease, dry it thoroughly, and in a clean bowl whisk the egg white until it reaches the soft-peak stage.
 Now fold it gently and carefully into the chestnut mixture, which will then be ready to spoon over the frozen chocolate mixture in the small pudding basins.